 Andrew Spencer, Zoe McQuilten, Hang Quach, Peter Mollee, Erica Wood, John Reynolds, Ruth Hubbard, Richard De Abreu Lourenco.
 The FRAIL-M trial will identify which competing treatment options are more appropriate in transplantineligible myeloma patients according to frailty status.
 Adapting certain standard treatment regimens according to frailty assessment in this patient group is recommended in Australian guidelines, however it had not been tested in a clinical trial, nor had the two most common treatment options been compared.
-Findings from this study will address these gaps, and provide a robust framework for optimisation of treatment in transplant-ineligible myeloma patients.
+Findings from this study will address these gaps. and provide a robust framework for optimisation of treatment in transplant-ineligible myeloma patients.
+The trial will inform more cost-effective use of publicly funded high-cost front-line anti-MM therapies such as bortezomib and lenalidomide.
+FRAIL-M is recruiting in both Australia and New Zealand

-The MRDR encourages and supports pursuing their question of interest.

 MRDR COLLABORATIONS

 Asia-Pacific (APAC) MRDR

 The APAC MRDR is a sister registry to the MRDR in the Asia-Pacific region, and collects the same data to facilitate comparisons between countries.
-APAC MRDR currently has 19 hospitals in Korea, Malaysia, Singapore, and Taiwan enrolling participants, with close to 1000 patients already and China is soon to join.
-There is great interest in this region and, in 2020, funders Janssen-Cilag Pty Ltd, approved a further \$5.3 million to support the continuation and expansion of the APAC MRDR.
-As the data mature, there is great potential for future collaborations with the ANZ MRDR and other research groups.
+APAC MRDR currently has 22 hospitals enrolling participants in Korea, Malaysia, Singapore and Taiwan, with China soon to join.
+With over 1300 patients currently on the registry there is great interest in this region, and with the data maturing, collaborations with the ANZ MRDR in several analyses have commenced, and are anticipated with other research groups.

-https://apacmrdr.org/
+apacmrdr.org

-AMaRC: the Australasian Myeloma Research Consortium AMaRC is a not-for-profit myeloma clinical trial research group composed of clinicians and scientists who develop and conduct investigator-led early phase and proof-of-concept studies, trialing novel drug and biologic products in Australia and New Zealand.
+AMaRC: The Australasian Myeloma Research Consortium AMaRC is a not-for-profit myeloma clinical trial research group composed of clinicians and scientists who develop and conduct investigator-led early phase and proof-of-concept studies, trialing novel drug and biologic products in Australia and New Zealand.
 AMaRC have valued partnerships with the pharmaceutical industry, the Myeloma Research Group laboratory, the Australasian Leukaemia & Lymphoma Group (ALLG), and Myeloma Australia.
-In some studies, AMaRC leverages the MRDR's established infrastructure and national site network as a platform for MM trials. https://www.amarconline.org/
+In some studies, AMaRC leverages the MRDR's established infrastructure and national site network as a platform for MM trials. amarconline.org